 But what is a green school?
 It depends on who you ask.
-For the past decade, to be a "Green School" in Maryland meant to have received recognition from MAEOE for the integration of the environment throughout the curriculum and sound environmental practices within the school.
+For the past two decades, to be a "Green School" in Maryland has meant that a school has been recognized by MAEOE for the integration of the environment throughout the curriculum and for following sound environmental practices within the school.
 Today there are many competing "Green School" programs and awards with most reflecting the current concern with energy conservation and environmentally-sound building design.
 The MAEOE award stands above all others in both its rigor and its emphasis on incorporating environmental education throughout a student's educational experience.
 The Maryland Association for Environmental and Outdoor Education describes the Green School program as, "a holistic, integrated approach to authentic learning that incorporates local environmental issue investigation and professional development with environmental best management practices and community stewardship."

-The Elms Environmental Education Center is recognized as a Maryland Green Center by MAEOE.
+The Elms Environmental Education Center has been recognized as a Maryland Green Center by MAEOE.
 The Maryland Green Center Award is a way to recognize and honor a facility’s efforts in implementation of environmental education, best management practices and community engagement.

 Our Current Green Schools

 ** Sustainable Bronze